Outpatient Surgery Department - 703.558.6155

 How much does it cost to park in the garage?

-There is a flat fee of $5.00 for an all day pass.
+There is a flat parking fee for an all day pass.
 If you are returning the same day, make sure you tell the garage attendant as you exit the garage.
 The grace period for no charge is 30 minutes.
-For a planned inpatient admission after surgery, there are discount tickets for $10.00 (3 day passes) available at the cashier's office in the main lobby.
+For a planned inpatient admission after surgery, there are discount tickets for few days passes available at the cashier's office in the main lobby.

 What is the telephone number I can give my designated family/friend to inquire how I am doing?
 Outpatient Surgery Department 703.558.6155.